RomanEguenRuiz/RomanEguenRuiz/README.md

 ## General Stuff
 - 🔭 I'm currently working on Java / Spring / Micro sercices.
 - 🌱 I’m currently learning Golang / Flutter.
-- 🤔 I’m looking for help with Frontend (that's my cryptonite).
+- 🤔 I’m looking for help with Frontend (UI/UX that's my cryptonite).
 - 💬 Ask me about Anythink
 - 📫 How to reach me: [**Linkedin**](https://www.linkedin.com/in/rom%C3%A1n-eg%C3%BC%C3%A9n-ruiz-a6576a183) (it needs an update ... but is not priority)
 - 🦊 GitLab: [**GitLab**](https://gitlab.com/RomanEguenRuiz) _ _Pretty empty_ _